jianhaod/Kaggle/Titanic/README.md

 a) Download csv data files and load data
 b) Preview data; understanding the meaning of each column, the type objects of each column, the format of data
-c) Data preliminary analysis; using plt tools and statistics methods; find out the correlation between the data and columns for Feature Engineering reference
+c) feature preliminary analysis; using plt tools and statistics methods; find out the correlation between the data and columns for Feature Engineering reference

 2. Feature Engineering